HumanRemainsDL/HRDL/CCM/README.md

 Any use should please reference the geopackage with the following entry :

-_Butler, J., Daubney, A., and Nugent, R., (2025) The Human Remains Digital Library: Conceptual Church Map   (CCM) Geopackage.
+_Butler, J. and Nugent, R., (2025) The Human Remains Digital Library: Conceptual Church Map   (CCM) Geopackage.
 Github [HumanRemainsDL]. [https://github.com/HumanRemainsDL/HRDL/tree/main/CCM]_